bitsapien/bitsapien/README.md

 -->
 <!-- <img style="inline-block" src="https://blog.bitsapien.dev/img/github-cover.png"> -->

-- 🔭 I currently work at [Meta](https://meta.com) as a Business Engineers in their MetaFinTech org.
+- 🔭 I currently work at [Meta](https://meta.com) as a Business Engineer in their MetaFinTech org.
 The role I take up involves
   - Helping users and businesses on Facebook, Instagram, Whatsapp to send and recieve money.
   - Helping partners scale their payment products to millions of users globally across the family of apps.
     <!-- Through navigating organisational structures and getting things done, involving and driving every stage of delivery from ideation to solution to tracking success metrics. -->